mihiraranala/mihiraranala.github.io/index.md

 <img src="https://mihiraranala.github.io/assets/img/Mihir Sriram Aranala Headshot.jpg" width="200">

 My name is Mihir Sriram Aranala.
 I am an architect and an urban planner by profession.
-I am currently pursuing my MBA in Finance and Entreprenuership.
+I am currently pursuing my MBA in Finance and Entreprenuership from School of Business, Westcliff University.

 Follow this link to my resume - <a class="link-text" href="Resume Mihir Aranala April 2024.pdf"> Here </a>